Skip to main content

 Three ministries are responsible authorities for the career guidance and counselling in Serbia:

 Besides the ministries, important role in career guidance has also the National Employment Service (Nacionalna služba za zapošljavanje).
 The National Employment Service plans and coordinates the work of 34 offices in Serbia.
-Additionally, 13 Centres for information and professional guidance (CIPS) have been established in major cities.
-Furthermore, counsellors working in the National Employment Service also provide services related to professional orientation to school-aged children.
+Counsellors working in the National Employment Service also provide services related to professional orientation to school-aged children.

 Relevant strategies

 Strategy for Career Guidance and Counselling in the Republic of Serbia (Strategija karijernog vođenja i savetovanja) was adopted in 2010 with Action Plan for the period 2011-2014.
-New Action Plan has not been adopted yet.
 The Strategy defines the role of ministries, service providers and stakeholders.

 Besides the above listed strategies, following policies regulate career guidance and counselling in three sectors: